pytorch/pytorch.github.io/_posts/2023-01-27-accelerated-stable-diffusion-2.md

 * Current code only applies compilation within the PLMS sampler, but it should be trivial to extend it to other samplers
 * Besides text-to-image generation, SD 2.1 has other pipelines - image-to-image and inpainting.
 It would be interesting to measure how their performance improves from PyTorch 2 optimizations

-Try some of this in the [Colab](https://colab.research.google.com/drive/1cSP5HoRZCbjH55MdYiRtxC_Q0obQQ5ZD?usp=sharing) or on a GPU of your choice.
 See if you can further increase the performance of SD, and share the results!
 This is your chance to get a preview of PyTorch 2.0 and experience the features coming in the next release.

-As a note, if you want access to new PyTorch features which come after this post is published, just tweak the PyTorch and TorchVision versions in [environment.yaml](https://github.com/sgrigory/stablediffusion2/blob/0f6d17cb2602302bc0f5c7dee6825e4b49a85518/environment.yaml#L14-L15).
+As a note, if you want access to new PyTorch features which come after this post is published, just tweak the PyTorch and TorchVision versions in environment.yaml.

 ## Resources